Robert-van-Engelen/Forth850/README.md

 ### DRAW
 _c-addr u --_
-draw pixel patterns on screen at xy writes string c-addr u of pixel patterns at xy
+draw pixel patterns on screen at xy;
+writes string c-addr u of pixel patterns at xy

 ### VIEW
 _c-addr u --_
-view screen pixels at xy
+view screen pixels at xy;
 read string of screen pixel patterns at xy into buffer c-addr u

 ### REVERSE